A Bridge Too Far: Infrastructure Spending Won't Work As Advertised

 Chart 12: Wide Range of Modeled Fiscal Multipliers Indicates Lack of Consensus

 Taylor also looked at the actual results of temporary tax cuts, tax rebates, increases in federal purchases and infrastructure spending, and federal grants to states to promote stimulus.
 Ironically, the states tended to simply offset the federal grants by reducing their own spending proportionately, so there was no gain from that direction.
 Tax cuts and rebates were used to pay down debts or as increased savings, with only a small portion being used to increase consumption; the effects were quite transient and were gone by 2011.

 Infrastructure spending, as mentioned above, was so small that it could have had very little impact on the economy (see Chart 3 above).
 Not to mention that any impact, even from a much larger program, would also have been greatly diminished by the apparently small Keynesian multiplier that exists for such expenditures.

 Taylor concludes his seminal work by examining whether fiscal consolidation (reforms) would have a significant impact on the economy.
 He uses the recent US House Budget Resolution, which included spending cuts (Chart 13) that result in a balanced budget by 2023 or so.
 The reduced spending allows tax cuts (relative to the baseline) and produces lower levels of government debt over time.
 According to CBO estimates, there is a short-term negative demand-side effect (Chart 14), but this is small compared to the much larger supply-side effects that follow.

 The parts of President-elect Trump's plans for boosting the economy that involve policy reforms, i.e., tax reform, budget reform, regulatory reform, and monetary reform, are therefore likely to be very effective.
 The $1 trillion infrastructure spending plan will have much less economic impact, although it will definitely improve the decaying and worn out infrastructure we find around us today.
-Thus we must spend more money on infrastructure as stewards of the national economy, but we shouldn't expect a big economic boost from it.
+Thus, we must spend more money on infrastructure as stewards of the national economy, but we shouldn't expect a big economic boost from it.
 Rather, we should expect not to lose more of our productivity than we already have.

 Chart 13: Reduced Federal Outlays Under the House Fiscal Consolidation Plan